Scheduling and dimensioning of heterogeneous energy stores, with applications to future GB storage needs: Conclusions

-This work was supported by Towards Turing 2.0 under the EPSRC Grant EP/W037211/1 and by the Alan Turing Institute.
+\bmhead{Acknowledgments} The author gratefully acknowledges support by Towards Turing 2.0 under the EPSRC Grant EP/W037211/1 and by the Alan Turing Institute.
 The author would also like to thank the Isaac Newton Institute for Mathematical Sciences for support during the programme Mathematics of Energy Systems (\href{https://www.newton.ac.uk/event/mes/}{https://www.newton.ac.uk/event/mes/}), when early work on this paper was undertaken.
-The author is grateful to Tony Roulstone and Paul Cosgrove of the University of Cambridge for many helpful discussions on GB storage needs and for making available all the data used in the analysis of this paper.
-He is also grateful to many other colleagues, notably Simon Tindemans of Delft University of Technology, Frank Kelly of the University of Cambridge and James Cruise, for wider discussions on the management of energy storage.
+He is grateful to Tony Roulstone and Paul Cosgrove of the University of Cambridge for many helpful discussions on GB storage needs and for making available all the data used in the analysis of this paper.
+He is similarly grateful to Chris Dent of the University of Edinburgh for assistance with the linear programming computations.
+He also thanks many other colleagues, notably Simon Tindemans of Delft University of Technology, Frank Kelly of the University of Cambridge and James Cruise, for wider discussions on the management of energy storage.
+Finally, he is most grateful to the reviewers for many insightful comments and suggestions for improvements.